zopieux/ircjournal/README.md

 * Simple, no-dependency, JavaScript-optional web front-end to browse and full-text search IRC logs.
 * Standalone IRC ingestion binary that observes log files for updates and save new lines.

-### Dependencies

-The tool relies on a PostgresSQL database for full-text search indexing and notification mechanism (live updates).
-This is the only runtime dependency.

 ### Components

-* Run `ircj-watch` on the machine with the IRC log files.
-It will watch for changes and save new lines to the database.
-You can run `irc-watcher` on multiple machines.
-Each instance can ingest any number of log files.
-* Run `ircj-serve` to expose the web interface, directly or behind a web server.

 Double-line boxes can be on the same machine or behind network boundaries, making for a pretty flexible setup.